Different Types of Forests in India

 Recorded Forest Area (RFA)

 Recorded Forest Area is a term used to denote the total area of a country officially recorded as a forest by the Government.
 Specific regions such as national parks, reserved forests and sanctuaries.
-Thus it provides us with information on how much forest land is being actively used or protected by the Government.
-India’s Recorded Forest Area or RFA is 7,12,249 sq km, and it makes up 21.67% of the country’s total landmass.
+Thus, it provides us with information on how much forest land is actively used or protected by the Government.
+India’s Recorded Forest Area or RFA is 7,12,249 sq km, making up 21.67% of the country’s total landmass.

 Centre for Policy Research (CPR)